Constitution of Nepal Seattle Society

 The executive members shall have power to exercise the general affairs of the Society, to vote on policies and changes therein; to specify and conduct the work of the committee for the furtherance of its policies and objectives.
 She/He shall carry out any responsibilities given by the decision of the Executive Committee.

-Any individual, who is a current resident of the State of Washington, and who is a general member for at least 1 (one) year prior to candidacy, with no criminal conviction(s), shall be eligible as candidate of any executive positions except for President, Vice President and General Secretary.
+Any individual, who is a current resident of the State of Washington, and who is a general member prior to candidacy, with no criminal conviction(s), shall be eligible as candidate of any executive positions.
 The eligible age for the executive positions is 21 or above and the voting age is 18 or above.
-A person cannot hold position of an Executive committee and a Board of Director at the same time.

-In addition to above requirements, any candidate for the post of President and Vice President must have served at least one term as a member of the Executive Committee or Board of Directors prior to candidacy.
-In the event that no candidate(s) fulfill the above requirements, the current Executive Committee and Board of Directors will continue to serve until the next election and shall call a special Assembly.
+In the event that no candidate(s) fulfill the above requirements, the current Executive Committee will continue to serve until the next election and shall call a Special Assembly.

 The Board of Directors, by its two-thirds majority, can remove any member of the Executive Committee if it found that she/he acted against the interest of NSS or was involved in illegal activities.
 The Board of Directors shall seek the approval in the next General Assembly meeting after the removal of any member from the Executive Committee.